Learning the Inverse Temperature of Ising Models under Hard Constraints using One Sample: Learning Truncated Ising Models

 \section{Learning Truncated Ising Models}

 In this section, we prove our main result, i.e., we provide a sufficient condition on the "complexity" of the $k$-SAT formula $\Phi$, (and by extension the truncation set $S$) in terms of the size of the clauses $k$, the degree of the formula $d$ and the maximum degree of the graph $\Delta$ for efficient estimation of the inverse temperature parameter $\beta$.
-In advance of proving our result, we lay out some mild assumptions on the interaction matrix $A$ and Ising model $\mu_{G, \beta, S}$ which have been employed in past works \cite{galanis2024learning, galanis2025oneshotlearningksat, dagan2020learningisingmodelsmultiple, daskalakis2019regression, chatterjee2007estimation, bhattacharya2018inference}. \begin{assumption} Within our model (\ref{eq:truncated_ising}), we assume \begin{itemize} \item $A$ is the adjacency matrix of a connected graph over $n$ nodes, with maximum degree $\Delta$ being $o(n^{1/6})$ and entries $A_{ij} \in \left\{-\frac{1}{\Delta}, +\frac{1}{\Delta}\right\}$ representing positive or negative interactions. \item The inverse temperature parameter $\beta$ lies in the open interval $(-B, B)$. \item The truncation set $S$ is the set of satisfying assignments to a $k$-SAT formula $\Phi$ in conjunctive normal form. \end{itemize} \end{assumption}
+In advance of proving our result, we lay out some mild assumptions on the interaction matrix $A$ and Ising model $\mu_{G, \beta, S}$ which have been employed in past works \cite{galanis2024learning, galanis2025oneshotlearningksat, dagan2020learningisingmodelsmultiple, daskalakis2019regression, chatterjee2007estimation, bhattacharya2018inference}. \begin{assumption} Within our model (\ref{eq:truncated_ising}), we assume \begin{itemize} \item $A$ is the adjacency matrix of a connected graph over $n$ nodes, with maximum degree $\Delta$ being $o(n^{1/6})$ and entries $A_{ij} \in \left\{-\frac{1}{\Delta}, +\frac{1}{\Delta}\right\}$ representing positive or negative interactions. \item The inverse temperature parameter $\beta$ lies in the open interval $(-B, B)$. \item The truncation set $S$ is the set of satisfying assignments to a $k$-SAT formula $\Phi$ in conjunctive normal form. \end{itemize} \end{assumption} \begin{remark*}[Assumptions] The assumption of graph connectivity ensures that the interaction matrix contains sufficient signal energy for consistent parameter estimation.
+This requirement plays a role analogous to the lower bounds on the Frobenius norm of the interaction matrix posited in \cite{chatterjee2007estimation, daskalakis2019regression, bhattacharya2018inference}.
+Absent such a structural guarantee, the log-partition function $Z_{\beta, S}$ may fail to diverge asymptotically with $n$, which prevents the pseudolikelihood objective from achieving consistency.
+This pathology is exemplified by the Curie-Weiss model with couplings scaling as $1/n$; there, the Frobenius norm of the interaction matrix is $\mathcal{O}(1)$.
+In contrast, our connectivity and degree assumptions imply that the squared Frobenius norm of $A$ scales as $\Omega(n/\Delta^2)$, which diverges to infinity, thereby ensuring the problem is well-posed.